The weekend may be over, but there are still plenty of fun things to do this week.

 Where: Scottsdale - Salt River Fields at Talking Stick

-Salt River Rafters vs. Phoenix Desert Dogs – Salt River Fields at Talking Stick, $7.
+Salt River Rafters vs. Scottsdale Scorpions – Salt River Fields at Talking Stick, $7.